tlambert03/napari-omero/README.md

 ## installation

-While this package supports anything above python 3.9, In practice, python support is limited by `omero-py` and `zeroc-ice`, compatibility, which is limited to python <=3.12 at the time of writing.
+While this package supports anything above python 3.9, in practice, python support is limited by `omero-py` and `zeroc-ice`, compatibility, which is limited to python <=3.12 at the time of writing.

 ### from conda